RGB-Tools/rgb-sandbox/README.md

 bash demo.sh
 ```

-The automated script will install the required rust crates, create empty
+The automated script will install the required rust crates, cleanup and create
-service data directories, start the required services, prepare the wallets,
+empty data directories, start the required services, prepare the wallets,
 issue assets, execute a series of asset transfers, then stop the services and
 remove the data directories.